DanielBandarica02/SOC-HomeLab/docs/phase0-planning-design.md

 **Rationale:** An attacker who compromises a corporate workstation cannot pivot into the monitoring infrastructure.
 If the SOC VLAN were reachable, the attacker could disable agents, tamper with logs, or pivot through the dashboard.

-**Trade-off:** Slightly asymmetric firewall rules.
-Management of Wazuh and Splunk requires connecting from a host with explicit allowance — in practice, a tightly-scoped jump rule from the analyst's primary workstation.

 **Real-world parallel:** Standard SOC architecture; aligns with NIST SP 800-92 §4.3 (log management infrastructure isolation).

 ### 4.5 Dedicated attacker DMZ with NAT-simulated external access

 **Decision:** Kali in VLAN 66, behind pfSense NAT.
 All "external" attacks originate from this VLAN and traverse pfSense (and Suricata) to reach data-plane VLANs.

-**Rationale:** Forces realistic perimeter detection paths — Suricata edge alerts, NAT-translated source IPs, geolocation anomalies (if GeoIP rules are added), unauthorized RDP attempts.
-The lazy alternative ("Kali on the corporate VLAN") trivializes the problem.
+**Rationale:** Forces realistic perimeter detection paths — Suricata edge alerts, NAT-translated source IPs, unauthorized RDP attempts.

-**Trade-off:** Routing setup is more involved.
-Some attacks (DNS tunneling exfiltration) need extra plumbing to exit through pfSense's NAT.

 ### 4.6 VirtualBox hypervisor

-**Decision:** VirtualBox 7.x on a Windows host.
+**Decision:** VirtualBox 7.2.2 on a Windows host.
 Each VLAN modeled as a VirtualBox Internal Network.

 **Rationale:** Free, available, runs on the existing workstation OS without dual-boot.
-Continuity with the prior lab iteration's tooling.

-**Trade-off:** Internal Networks are L2 broadcast domains, not 802.1Q tagged VLANs.
-This is fine for L3 isolation but cannot teach VLAN-layer attacks.

-**Future option:** Proxmox VE on dual-boot would provide real 802.1Q trunking, better KVM-based performance, and bridge-VLAN-aware switching — at the cost of dedicating the workstation to lab work.

 ---